The Endless (film)

-The Endless is a 2017 American science fiction horror drama film directed, produced by and starring Justin Benson and Aaron Moorhead.
-Benson also wrote the film, while Moorhead was the cinematographer; both also acted as editors.
+The Endless is a 2017 American science fiction horror film directed, produced by and starring Justin Benson and Aaron Moorhead.
+Benson wrote the film, while Moorhead was the cinematographer; both also acted as editors.
 It premiered on April 21, 2017, at the Tribeca Film Festival, before being released nationwide on April 6, 2018.

 Co-starring Callie Hernandez, Tate Ellington, Lew Temple, and James Jordan, the film tells the story of two brothers (Benson and Moorhead) who visit an alleged cult to which they formerly belonged.
-The Endless may be interpreted as a partial sequel to Benson and Moorhead's 2012 film Resolution, as it shares the same universe and some of the same characters.
+The Endless may be interpreted as a partial sequel to Benson and Moorhead's previous films Resolution & Spring (2014), as it shares the same universe and some of the same characters.
 It received favorable reviews from critics.